 The dental health benefits of adding fluoride to drinking water may be smaller now than before fluoride toothpaste was widely available, an updated Cochrane review has found.

-They found that the benefit of fluoridation has declined since the 1970s, when became more widely available.
+They found that the benefit of fluoridation has declined since the 1970s, when fluoride toothpaste became more widely available.

 The contemporary studies were conducted in high-income countries.
-The impact of community in low- and is less clear, due to the absence of recent research.
+The impact of community water fluoridation in low- and middle-income countries is less clear, due to the absence of recent research.

 Fluoride, used in many commercially available toothpastes and varnishes, is known to reduce tooth decay.
 Governments in many countries have added fluoride to the drinking water supply to improve population oral health, although there are polarized views on whether this is the right action to take.